-For child protection purposes, a register will be taken at each session and if your child misses two sessions in a term, you will be asked to contact Fr Tom to discuss this.
+For child protection purposes, a register will be taken at each session and if your child misses two sessions in a term, you will be asked to contact Fr Peter to discuss this.

 Sessions will begin on time.
 We ask everyone to be punctual for all sessions.
 If you arrive late, you not only disrupt the class but you miss a vital part of the course.

 All the resources you and your child need will be provided.
 It is essential that each family brings their Bible, folder, pencils and prayer book to every session and that you encourage your child to use their Little Missal during Mass.

 Please support the catechists as much as possible; they give their time freely to support you and your children and this preparation course cannot be provided without their time and effort.
 Kindly remember that on Sundays we are guests at Holy Trinity Convent and should treat the convent and the grounds with respect.